Shen-Lab/DeepAffinity/data_DeepRelations/README.md

     * *_sps: protein sequences in SPS format from [DeepAffinity](https://github.com/Shen-Lab/DeepAffinity) (You don't need it for DeepRelations and most of DeepAffinity+ models)
     * *_uid: Uniprot ID of protein sequences

+ * Also included are those data for
+   * 5 case studies for affinity and contact prediction (merged_data/case_study)
+   * 2 case studies for the study of structure-activity relationship (sar.tar.gz)

 * **scripts for data curation**: Contain scripts for generating intra-protein residue-residue contact matrix from sequence-predicted contact map files and protein-compound residue-atom interaction matrix (intermolecular contacts) from interaction data.
 The intra-protein contact maps are used for reguarizing our model during training and not needed during inference.
 The inter-molecular contacts are used, together with affinity values, as labels in training.

 ## Usage of data curation scripts